What to expect from this workshop

 As with complex survey data, there are two types of missing data in meta-analyses.
 The first type is missing studies (akin to unit non-response in survey data).
 The second type is missing values from a particular study (akin to item non-response).
 We will deal with missing studies later on when we discuss various types of bias.
 Here we are going to talk about missing values from the articles.
 To be clear, how missing data are handled in a meta-analysis can very different from how missing data are handled in almost any other type of research.
 The “cost” of missing data in a meta-analysis is often high, because there is no way to get more data (because you have already included all of the relevant studies in your meta-analysis), and the number of studies may be rather low.

 Before trying to use a more “traditional” form of imputation, such as multiple imputation, in a meta-analysis you can try to find an acceptable method to replace the missing value using the information that is available.
 One of the best places I have found for information on making these substitutions is the manual for the ES program written by the late Will Shadish.
-This document, which you can download from his ES webpage (http://faculty.ucmerced.edu/wshadish/software/es-computer-program), documents the formulas used to calculate the different types of effect sizes and describes the consequences of substituting known information for unknown information.
+This document describes the formulas used to calculate the different types of effect sizes and describes the consequences of substituting known information for unknown information.

 Let’s say that in another article, the only information that you can find is the value of the F-statistic, the degrees of freedom, and the p-value.
 You can calculate an effect size from this information.
 If you can find only the p-value, you can still estimate the effect size.
 For example, if you have a p-value and the degrees of freedom, you can figure out the t-value, and then calculate an effect size from there.
 To do this, however, you need to have the exact p-value.

 Another method of handling missing data is to contact the author(s) of the study with the missing data and ask for the value or values needed.
-In my experience, some authors were very understanding and provided the requested values, while others simply ignored our request.
+In my experience, some authors were very understanding and provided the requested values, while others simply ignore such requests.
 One replied to our email request and said that she would be willing to provide the missing value (which was a mean), but the data were stored on a tape that was no longer readable.
-There is also the possibility of doing a multiple imputation, but we will not discuss that in this workshop.
+There is also the possibility of doing a multiple imputation or possibly a Bayesian meta-analysis, but we will not discuss those topics in this workshop.

 Once the missing data have been handled and all of the effect sizes have been converted into the same metric, we have our second dataset, which is ready for preliminary analysis.